Kane Wommack: Playing career

-Wommack played fullback at Arkansas from 2005 to 2006, and helped the Razorbacks capture the 2006 SEC West Division title.

-He transferred to Southern Miss, and helped the Golden Eagles to three straight bowl appearances.
+Wommack played fullback at Arkansas from 2005 to 2006, and helped the Razorbacks capture the Southeastern Conference (SEC) West Division title in 2006.
+He transferred to Southern Miss, and helped the Golden Eagles to three straight bowl game appearances.

 Coaching career

 UT Martin

 Kane Wommack started his college coaching career as the quarterbacks coach for the UT Martin Skyhawks team in 2010.

 Jacksonville State

 In 2011, Wommack served as a graduate assistant for Jack Crowe at Jacksonville State.
 He coached the defensive line.

 Ole Miss

 The following year, Wommack joined Hugh Freeze's new staff at Ole Miss as a graduate assistant.
 He joined his father Dave Wommack's defensive staff.
 Dave had just been hired as the defensive coordinator.
 Here, Kane coached the “Husky” position, one of the defensive backs in his father's 4-2-5 defensive scheme.

 While at Ole Miss, he also worked with Tom Allen for the first time.
 Allen was hired as the special teams coordinator and linebackers coach.